jctan/aws_design_performance_scalability/README.md

-# Cloud Developer ND: Design for Performance and Scalability
+# AWS Design for Performance and Scalability

 ---